 Proof Point #2

-A study by Custora, an ecommerce analytics platform provider, compiled data from 72 million customers, across 86 US online retailers.
+A study by Amperity, an ecommerce analytics platform provider, compiled data from 72 million customers, across 86 US online retailers.
 Again, there seems to be no SEO conflict of interest here.
 Custora just want to show the online world how good they are at gathering, interpreting and analysing data.

 These committed people found that organic search provided the highest lifetime customer value of any marketing channel –54% higher for those of you playing at home (no pop quiz this time, sorry).